AcademySoftwareFoundation/OpenImageIO/src/doc/imagebufalgo.rst

 ImageBufAlgo common principles
 ==============================

-.. .. doxygengroup: ImageBufAlgo_intro
+.. .. doxygengroup:: ImageBufAlgo_intro
+..

+..
 Do I like the above one better?

 This section explains the general rules common to all ImageBufAlgo